Workplace safety advice for people at highest risk

 - work alone if you can, or with as few other people in the room as possible.
 If there are several people in the room it’s important to try to keep windows open and wear face coverings

-- if you are ever in a situation where another person at work (be it a service user or a colleague) is within 2m of you, try to step back, ask them to step back and put on a face covering.
+- if you are in a situation where another person at work (be it a service user or a colleague) is within 1 metre of you, try to step back, ask them to step back and put on a face covering.
 Think carefully about when at work this might happen, make a list and use this to help you discuss it with your manager.

 Where you should pay extra attention

-- if it’s not possible to stay 2 metres from others, point this out to your manager.
+- if it’s not possible to stay 1 metre from others, point this out to your manager.
 Wait until the room is empty or do not change there

 - change in another area if you can, and clean hands before and after leaving the changing area

 - ask about staggering start times or limiting how many people can be in the room